- 1964-68 BSc. University of St. Andrews, Scotland.

 - 1977-9 Seconded from Strathclyde to University of the South Pacific, Suva, Fiji.

 My research covers many areas of theoretical ecology.
-The overarching theme is the use of “individual-based” or “structured” population models to relate population dynamics to the physiology and behavior of individual members of a population.
-Much work is based on Dynamic Energy Budget (DEB) theory to describe the rates at which individual organisms assimilate and utilize energy and elemental matter.
-My research group both develops new fundamental theory and applies it to environmental problems.
-Current applications include ecotoxicology, coral biology, zooplankton ecology and fish bioenergetics.
-I am on the Executive Committee of the University of California Center for Environmental Implications of Nanotechnology, and am an investigator in the Moorea Coral Reef (MCR) LTER project.
-I am also continuing some work on a long-standing interest: population dynamics in streams and rivers.
+The long-running theme is the use of “individual-based” or “structured” population models to relate population dynamics to the physiology and behavior of individual members of a population.
+Much current work uses Dynamic Energy Budget (DEB) theory to describe the rates at which individual organisms assimilate and utilize energy and elemental matter.
+My research group both develops new fundamental theory and applies it to environmental problems, with particular emphasis on ecotoxicology.
+I am on the Executive Committee of the University of California Center for Environmental Implications of Nanotechnology.
+Other current areas of application include coral biology, zooplankton ecology and fish bioenergetics.

 - Nisbet R.M. and Gurney W.S.C.
 1982, 2003.
 Modelling Fluctuating Populations.
 John Wiley and Sons, Chichester and New York.
 Reprinted in 2003 by Blackburn Press, New Jersey.